fuquan-wang/quilt-pachyderm-interface/README.md

 [Back to Table of Contents] (README.md#table-of-contents)

 This work is done in a time span of 3 weeks while I was a Data Engineering Fellow at the Insight Data Science Program.
 A significant portion of my time was spent on learning the new tools and fighting against bugs in Pachyderm (v1.2.0-RC1 and v1.2.0-RC2).
 However, this project is beneficial for all analysts/data scientists by minimizing their time to provision or manage clusters, so I plan to continue to polish this project.
 The following features are being considered:
+- More MapReduce patterns
+- Suggest MapReduce patterns automatically based on use case
+- Include the support for Java and Node.js